SoftUni-Internal/interactive-content/EN/02-Methods/08-Program-Execution-Flow.md

 }
 ```

-We are using the `Scanner` class to accept a user's input through the console.
+We use the `Scanner` class to accept user input through the console.

-First, we read the name of the city and immediately call the `printWeather()` method, passing the string as a parameter to it.
+First, we read the name of the city and immediately call the `printWeather()` method, passing in this string as a parameter.

-The program then skips down several lines to where the `printWeather(String city)` method is declarated and executes the code inside the method.
+The program then skips down several lines to the `printWeather(String city)` method and executes the code inside it.

-Finally, it will return to where the method was called and continue after it by printing a question and prompting the user for a choice of yes or no.
+Finally, it returns to where the method was called and continues by printing out the question and prompting the user for their input.

 [/slide]